hosford42/EMNIST/README.md

   python -c "import emnist; emnist.ensure_cached_data()"

-Alternately, if you have already downloaded the original IDX-formatted dataset from the EMNIST web page, copy or move it to `~/.cache/emnist/`, where `~` is your home folder, and rename it to `emnist.zip`.
+Alternately, if you have already downloaded the original IDX-formatted dataset from the EMNIST web page, copy or move it to `~/.cache/emnist/`, where `~` is your home folder, and rename it from `gzip.zip` to `emnist.zip`.
 The package will use the existing file rather than downloading it again.

 ## Usage